simonmichael/hledger/doc/manual.md

 ```

 **`include` *RULESFILE***\
-Include another rules file at this point.
+Include another rules file at this point. `RULESFILE` is either an absolute file path or
+a path relative to the current file's directory.
 Eg:
 ```
 # rules reused with several CSV files
 include common.rules